Diversity Panel

 Whether you are a researcher navigating compute limitations, a member of industry shaping the next generation of tools, or simply someone invested in building a fair and inclusive graphics community, we invite you to join the conversation and help shape practical solutions.

-This year’s panel consists of 4 outstanding researchers who engage in initiatives promoting inclusion and equal access within the computer graphics community to ensure broader participation from underrepresented groups.
+This year’s panel brings together outstanding researchers who engage in initiatives promoting inclusion and equal access within the computer graphics community to ensure broader participation from underrepresented groups.

 Program